IBM/watsonx-data/client_package/README.md

 To install watsonx.data client package, you will need the ibm-lh-client.tgz and the container images.

 ### Before you begin
-1. Review the license agreement (link to the license file in this repo), and ensure that you and your organization agree to the terms and conditions.
-2. Setup a single-node virtual machine to install the package.
+1. Setup a single-node virtual machine to install the package.
 The supported operating system environments are
 - Linux
 - Windows
 - Mac OS x86